 Johnny Appleseed is an American legend.

-According to popular belief, he made the acquaintance of a wild wolf, slept in a hollow tree trunk and wore the pot in which he prepared his dinner as a hat during the day.
+According to popular belief, he made the acquaintance of a wild wolf, slept in a hollow tree trunk, and wore the pot he used to prepare his dinner as a hat during the day.
 What initially sounds like a typical folk tale, however, has very real roots:

 John Chapman , a follower of the Swedish scientist, philosopher and theologian Emanuel Swedenbog, was a well-known authority in Ohio, Pennsylvania and Indiana in the first half of the nineteenth century .
-It was probably his unusual idiosyncrasies, such as his vehement quoting of theological texts and his fashion sense, consisting of a burlap shirt and bare feet, to which Johnny owes his more adventurous qualities.
+Presumably, it was his unusual idiosyncrasies, such as his vehement quoting of theological texts and his fashion sense, consisting of a burlap shirt and bare feet, to which Johnny owes his more adventurous qualities.

 Nevertheless, Chapman's real deeds are also curious.
-His work began with the planting of the first apple orchard in Fort Pitt, Pennsylvania , which he planted with seeds he collected from the local cider factories When the colonists advanced further west, Chapman is said to have packed his things and handed over his grove to a poor family while he sailed the island in a catamaran made from two tree trunks.
-Ohio River Chapman scouted out routes that future settlers were likely to take westward and grew apple seedlings from his seeds.
+His work began with the planting of the first apple orchard in Fort Pitt, Pennsylvania , which he planted with seeds he collected from the local cider factories As the colonists advanced further west, Chapman is said to have packed his things and handed over his grove to a poor family while sailing the Ohio River Chapman scouted routes along which future settlers would likely move westward and grew apple seedlings from his seeds.
 When, as he expected, When the settlers came , he sold or gave them the seedlings.

-In the course of his career, Chapman hundreds of orchards many of which he passed into the hands of other settlers as he moved on, returning only sporadically every few years - not to collect rent, but to look after the gardens and make improvements if necessary.
+In the course of his work, Chapman hundreds of orchards many of which he handed over to other settlers as he moved on, reappearing only sporadically every few years—not to collect rent, but to check on the gardens and, if necessary, make improvements.

-In his later years, Chapman is said to have even financial reward for his services, instead completely content with a dry place to sleep, a warm meal and perhaps the odd open ear for his views on religious texts and doctrines.
+In his later years, Chapman is said to have even financial remuneration for his services, instead completely content with a dry place to sleep, a warm meal and perhaps a listening ear or two for his views on religious texts and doctrines.

-Even though many of the stories about Johnny Appleseed are probably victims of well-intentioned exaggeration and embellishment, it is undisputed that he played an important role in the spread of apples across the continent and also in the settlement of the country played himself.
+Even if many of the stories about Johnny Appleseed are at least victims of well-intentioned exaggeration and embellishment, it is undisputed that he played an important role in the spread of apples across the continent and also in the Settlement of the country played himself.

-Like their ancestors, many of the westward-moving settlers found comfort in the taste of alcohol, not to mention the health benefits, and cider, as mentioned, was an easy version to produce, even for the average American of the time in his or her home kitchen.
+Like their ancestors, many of the westward-moving settlers found comfort in the taste of alcohol, not to mention its health benefits, and cider, as mentioned, was an easy-to-produce version, even for the average American in his or her home kitchen.

 Apple Cider